-1. The Fret Method is a time-honored way to tune your guitar to itself without using slick and new-fangled electronic gizmos.
-With your guitar resting comfortably on your lap, here are the steps.
+1. The Fret Method is a time-honored way to tune your guitar to itself, without using slick and newfangled electronic gizmos.
+With your guitar resting comfortably on your lap, follow these steps:

 a.
 Take your left index finger and push down the 6th or E string at the fifth fret.
 There should be a dot or marker at the fifth fret.
 Be sure to play in the space between the two metal bars.
 Push down hard enough with the tip of your finger so it produces a clear note.
 Then, compare the pitch of that note (A) with the 5th or A string played “open” (no fingers.)
 If they don’t sound the same, adjust the 5th or A string.

 b.
 Next, push your left index finger down on the 5th or A string at the 5th fret (D) and change the 4th or D string to sound like that.

 c.
 Fret the 4th or D string at the 5th fret (G) and change the 3rd or G string played open to sound the same.

 d.
 This time, fret the 3rd or G string at the 4th fret (B) and compare it to the 2nd or B string played open.
 If they don’t sound the same, change the 2nd string to match the 3rd string fretted at the 4th fret.